ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

 ## **3. Installation**

-When patching is finished I do not recommend using the "Install" button in the Manager.
-Instead, export the APK by tapping the save icon as shown in [this image](https://imgur.com/a/FKD0okE).
-Save it, and then install the exported APK from your file manager.
+When patching is finished press "Install".
+You can also export the APK by tapping the save icon as shown in [this image](https://imgur.com/a/FKD0okE).

 You may get a pop-up saying that the installation was blocked because it is an unknown app.
 Tap **"More details"** and then **"Install anyway"** as shown [here](https://imgur.com/a/iLP2m7l).